mozilla/pontoon/docs/user/localizing-your-projects.rst

 ----------------

-To let Pontoon discover your localizable files, you'll either need to specify paths in the `project config file`_ or strictly follow the file and folder structure as expected by Pontoon:
+To let Pontoon discover your localizable files, you'll either need to specify paths in the `project configuration file`_ or strictly follow the file and folder structure as expected by Pontoon:

 #.
 Locale folders (including source locale) must be located at the same nesting